jlink/how-to-specify-it/docs/README.md

 Moreover, whenever the floating text referenced variables or functions from the code I used the names from the Java code.

-I tried to link all [bibliographic references](#references) correctly but only included some of the footnotes.
+I tried to replicate all [bibliographic references](#references) correctly and added footnotes as internal or external links.

 #### The Code